Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 We'll take a break and come back.

-Phone numbers 800-282-2882.
+Phone number is 800-282-2882.

 I'm Tom Sullivan.

-You know, it's uh talk radio.
+You know, it's talk radio.

-We talk about a variety of subjects and we disagree with each other about things and we discuss uh where we agree, disagree.
+We talk about a variety of subjects and we disagree with each other about things and we discuss where we agree, disagree.

-My bottle I I go for for the bottom line.
+I go for the bottom line.

 Give me the results of something.

-And the results are 93% of the people that are employed in the private sector have said no.
+And the results are 93% of the people that are employed in the private sector have said, no, I don't want or need a union to represent me.

-Seven percent have said yes.
+7% have said yes.

-I understand they must need they must need it.
+I understand they must need it.

 Good for him.

-He's one of the seven percent.
+He's one of the 7%.

-They may need it in certain occupations, and I know in certain places and certain companies and certain places certain things you do need somebody to come in and collectively bargain because of the situation.
+And I know in certain places, in certain companies, in certain things, you do need somebody to come in and collectively bargain because of the situation.

 Thank you very much.